Cooling Tower Efficiency: Formula, Psychrometric Principles, and Real-World Optimization

 - Cellular PVC → < 0.001% drift

-- Saves 100 m³/day water in large towers
+- Saves 100 m³/day of water in large towers

-- Vibration sensors on fan → detect bearing wear 30 days early
+- Vibration sensors detect bearing wear 30 days early

-- AI model predicts approach creep from weather + load
+- AI models predict approach creep from weather + load

 | Type | η_std | Footprint | Maintenance | Best For |